DRLEdition19/profork-OFICIAL/README.md

 The current scripts here, that were tested mainly in Dec '24/Jan '25--those that are available in the menu system--should be up to date and working as of Jan '25.

-Apps (except some containers) will be installed in ```/userdata/system/pro```as before, and your Batocera version will be flagged with a "p" (pro folder) and probably "c" (custom.sh) and possibly "u" (es addon system) if used.

-Please do not ask for support on the Batocera Discord or reddit forums; the moderators are aggressive about denying support if add-ons are installed.

-Thanks to Uureel for many of the original scripts and Kron4ek for the conty (Arch) container.

-Also thanks to IVAN-HC and Srevinsaju for some of the appimage builds.

 # Arch Multi-App Container via ES